iniakponode/TelmaticApp/README.md

 # TelmaticsApp Code Documentation

 ## Overview
 This repository contains the source code for the TelmaticsApp, a mobile application designed to collect real-time driving data using mobile phone sensors.
-The app collects data at a rate of 200Hz per second and is designed to be used by drivers.
+The app collects data at the rate of 200Hz per second and is designed to be used by drivers.
 This readme file provides an overview of the codebase, its structure, and instructions for using and running the code.

 ## App Screenshots